Auditors

 What an auditor must do when ceasing to hold office

 If an auditor ceases for any reason to hold office, he must deposit a statement at the company’s registered office.
-If the company is not quoted on a stock exchange, the statement should set out any circumstances connected with his ceasing to hold office that he considers should be brought to the attention of the members and creditors of the company.
+Suppose the company is not quoted on a stock exchange.
+In that case, the statement should set out any circumstances connected with his ceasing to hold office that he considers should be brought to the attention of the members and creditors of the company.
 If the company is quoted, he must set out the circumstances whether or not he considers that they need to be brought to the attention of the members and creditors of the company.

 - if the circumstances are set out in the statement, the company must send a copy of the statement to all the members of the company unless it makes a successful application to the court to stop this.
-If the auditor does not receive notification of an application to the court within 21 days of depositing the statement with the company, the auditor must within a further 7 days send a copy of the statement to Companies House for the company’s public record
+Suppose the auditor does not receive notification of an application to the court within 21 days of depositing the statement with the company.
+In that case, the auditor must within a further 7 days send a copy of the statement to Companies House for the company’s public record

 - if (in the case of an unquoted company) the circumstances are not set out in the statement, the auditor must deposit a statement with the company to that effect.
 The company does not have to circulate this statement to the members